-Learn What To Consider When Buying A Leased Car
+What To Consider When You Buy a Leased Car

 At the end of a car lease, you generally have two options.
-You can either return your car to the leasing company or you can purchase it.
+You can either return the vehicle to the leasing company or you can buy the leased car.

-A car lease buyout is different than buying a new or used car with which you have had no previous connection.
+A car lease buyout is different than buying a typical new or used car.
 Not only do you have knowledge of your leased car’s history (because you have been driving it) but you have a few financial considerations that are unique to car lease buyouts.

-When you consider buying a leased car, you know exactly how much you can buy the car for, and you have the tools to figure out how much your end of lease fees will be.
-Everything about your end of lease purchase option should be specified in your lease agreement.
+When you consider buying a leased car, you know exactly how much you can buy the car for, and you can calculate your final end-of-lease fees.
+Everything about your end-of-lease purchase option should be specified in your lease agreement.
 However, it takes careful consideration to know if you should buy your leased car.

 Let’s look at some of the most important lease buyout considerations.